11 Destinations We Can’t Wait to Explore Again

-On the southern “backside,” the mountain’s crest looks like a broken snaggletooth, and you can venture 1.5-miles with a flashlight into the Ape Cave lava tube (currently closed because of COVID-19).
+On the southern “backside,” the mountain’s crest looks like a broken snaggletooth, and you can venture 1.5 miles with a flashlight into the Ape Cave lava tube.
 The strenuous, 5-mile Monitor Ridge Route leads to the crater rim, at 8,365 feet.
 Tip: The nonprofit Mount St. Helens Institute offers guided hikes and snowshoe walks, led by geologists. —JL

 As a Puget Sound–area resident, the reason I love Bainbridge Island so much is because you can quickly jump on the ferry at a moment’s notice and head on over for a day of antiques shopping, sidewalk browsing and lunch or dinner, and leave your car behind.
 Just me and my significant other, or with the kids on a family day.
 It’s amazing how quickly you can decompress on the ferry.
 It’s like getting out of town, only much simpler. —CW